 Cacapon Resort State Park has a lot of extras!
 Not just extra activities like golf and horseback riding, but also extra places to explore like the mountain bike area and dog park.

-First, you can visit the mountain biking area on the west side of the park, complete with a large network of trails and a pump track.
+First, mountain bikers in West Virginia will want to visit the mountain biking area on the west side of the park, complete with a large network of trails and a pump track.

 I didn’t know what a pump track was.
 Turns out, it’s kind of self-explanatory once you see it…